Dorcastunmise/Interview-training/README.md

 Here is an example of how to handle a simple form with two input fields (username and password) in a controlled component:

 First, define the initial state of the form in the parent component’s constructor.
-For example:
-1
-2
-3
-4
-5
-6
-7
-8
-9
+E.g
 </pre>
 constructor(props) {
 super(props);